Frequently asked questions

 No there isn’t

-Can I choose which school my children attend?
+Can I choose which school my children attend in Spain?

 You can choose to put your children in your local borough school providing there are places available.
 If there aren’t places available an alternative place will be found in another school and transport is arranged for the children free of charge.